The Golf Course Business Consultant

 How do I select a golf course management company?

-You would be smart to use your consultant to help you find and hire a golf course management company.
+You would be smart to use a consultant (like Mike Kahn) to help you decide, find, and hire a golf course management company.
+Here's my rule-of-thumb: A golf course with under $2 million in annual sales cannot afford the expense of a golf course management company.

 What kind of management deal should I make?